Is WiFi radiation safe?

 This radio-frequency (RF) radiation can penetrate walls made of wood, concrete and metal.
 It can easily penetrate our bodies.

-There are now thousands of peer reviewed studies conducted by scientists from around the world that show WiFi radiation to be harmful.
+There is a large body of scientific evidence, including peer reviewed studies conducted by scientists from around the world, that show WiFi radiation to be harmful (see bottom of page for a listing of some of the studies).

 These scientists and medical experts are speaking out, here’s what some of them are saying: